-- What can I bring with?
+- 5. What can I bring with me?

-We ask that you not bring a lot of clothes.
-You would be best off to bring a few comfortable outfits, some gym clothes and your personal care items (except mouthwash).
-You can bring a clock and a radio, as long as it does not have the capacity to record.
-Pornography, of any kind, is prohibited.
-Remember that your focus during this time will be on groups and recovery.
+We ask that you not bring the entire contents of your closet.
+You’ll be best served by selecting a few comfortable outfits, some gym clothes and your personal care items (except mouthwash).
+You can bring a clock and a radio, as long as neither has the capacity to record.
+Pornography of any kind is prohibited.
+Please keep in mind that your focus during this time will be on groups and recovery.

-- What happens when I get there?
+- 6. What happens when I get there?

 The admissions process begins with some initial paperwork.
 Next, we’ll check you into a room, introduce you to your roommates and perform a routine search of your bags.
 The nurse will complete a health assessment with you, and within 72 hours you will meet with a member of the mental health counseling staff.
 Unless you are excused by a member of the treatment team or the nurse, you are required to attend groups once the admission process is complete.